RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 iv.
 Save configuration and run "build now" to connect jenkins to our repository

 v.
-Click "Configure" your job/project and add these two configurations
+Click "Configure" your job and add these two configurations

 Configure triggering the job from GitHub webhook:
 ![webhook]()